How Early Payment Can Help Your Business Survive a Recession

 Why is this a good time to consider an early payment program for your business?
 Here are four key reasons:

-1. Less risk and greater flexibility
+1. Less risk and greater flexibility for working capital

 An early payment program can be another source of working capital for your company.
 That’s especially useful during times when cash is hard to come by.

 C2FO’s early payment program helps companies reduce financial risk by accelerating receivables at reasonable discounts, ensuring quicker payments.
-Unlike other alternative forms of financing like invoice factoring, there’s no buying of invoices by a third-party, no locked-in rates, and no fees.
+Unlike other alternative forms of financing like invoice factoring, there’s no buying of invoices by a third-party, no locked-in rates and no fees.

-With the C2FO platform, you work directly with your customers, set your own invoice discount rates, and finance the invoices on an as-needed basis.
+With the C2FO platform, you work directly with your customers, set your own invoice discount rates and finance the invoices on an as-needed basis.
 For example, instead of waiting 60 to 90 days on a big-box retailer to pay an invoice, you designate a discount on the invoice for early payment.
 If that customer agrees to the discount, the invoice amount appears in your bank account within a few days instead of two to three months.
 The only “fee” you pay on the transaction is the discount that you and retailer agree upon.

 Early payment can also serve as an alternative to traditional financial partners.